00mjk/isomorfeus-project/ruby/isomorfeus-policy/README.md

   # further conditions can be used
   allow BlaBlaGraph, :member_feature, only_if: :registered?
-    # this will call the method registered? on the instance.
+    # this will call the method registered? on the user instance.
 The method must return a boolean.
     # permission is granted if the method returned true
     # method name must be given as symbol
     # other versions:
     allow BlaBlaGraph, :member_feature, if: :registered?

   allow BlaBlaGraph, :public_feature, only_if_not: :registered?
-    # this will call the method registered? on the instance.
+    # this will call the method registered? on the user instance.
 The method must return a boolean.
     # permission is granted if the method returned false
     # method name must be given as symbol
     # other versions: